samtaylor/interstellar/README.md

 ## How it works
 Google Play [exports](https://support.google.com/googleplay/android-developer/answer/138230) all your app reviews once a day to the [Google Cloud Storage](https://cloud.google.com/storage/docs) bucket.

 _Interstellar_ downloads reviews via google-provided [gsutil](https://cloud.google.com/storage/docs/gsutil) tool and triggers [Slack incoming webhook](https://api.slack.com/incoming-webhooks) for all new or updated reviews.
+This fork includes a the decoded manufacturing name derived from the device id.

 It is intended to be fired once a day via cron.